Requirements of the Antigua and Barbuda Citizenship-by-Investment Program

-To qualify for citizenship, the main applicant must be over 18 years of age, meet the application requirements and select one of the following three options available:
+To qualify for citizenship, the main applicant must be over 18 years of age, meet the application requirements, and select one of the following three options available:

-Under the real estate option, the minimum contribution is USD 400,000 for a single applicant or family of up to four persons with government processing fees of USD 50,000 and three dependents free.
-A fee of USD 15,000 will apply for the fifth and each additional dependent.
+Under the real estate option, the minimum contribution is USD 400,000 with processing fees of USD 50,000 for a single applicant or a family of four persons.
+A fee of USD 15,000 will apply for the fifth and each additional dependent thereafter (see LTO).

 There are also due diligence fees of USD 7,500 for both the main applicant and spouse, USD 2,000 for any dependent child of 12 to 17 years of age, and USD 4,000 for any dependent child of 18 to 28 years of age as well as any dependent parent over the age of 58 years.